Pep-Calc Microsoft Excel Add-In

 End Function

-Function ptideProp(property As String, sequence As String, nTerm As String, cTerm As String)
+Function ptideProp(prop As String, sequence As String, nTerm As String, cTerm As String)

 Dim Json As Object